Basster/rector-phpunit/docs/rector_rules_overview.md

 ## PhpUnitTestToGroupRector

-Add `"@group` <group>" docblock annotation to classes inheriting from given targetClass
+Add `"@group` <group>" docblock annotation to classes inheriting from or implementing given targetClass or interface

 :wrench: **configure it!**